🔍 mSearch finds documents with similar meaning 🔍

 can be set to true

-to read all text from Excel or CSV files and treat them like text.
-The
+to read all text from Excel or CSV files and treat them like text (default: false

 : specifies the document fields that are relevant for searching.
 Each field